anoma/juvix/README.md

 <img align="right" width="270" alt="Juvix Mascot" src="assets/images/tara-seating.svg" />
 </a>

 Juvix is an open-source, constantly evolving functional programming language designed for writing privacy-preserving decentralized applications.
-It enables developers to write smart contracts and decentralized applications (dApps) on blockchain platforms in a secure and efficient way.
+It enables developers to write smart contracts and decentralized applications on blockchain platforms in a secure and efficient way.

 ## Getting Started